httpwg/http-extensions/draft-ietf-httpbis-digest-headers.md

 # The Digest Field {#digest}

 The `Digest` field contains a list of one or more representation digest values as defined in {{representation-digest}}.
-It can be used in both request and response.
+It can be used in both requests and responses.

 ~~~ abnf
    Digest = 1#representation-data-digest